colleagues having discussion at round table

 6. Jump the shark: To mark a point at which something begins to decline in quality or appeal.

-7. Run it up the flagpole: To present an idea to see if it receives approval.
+7. Run it up the flagpole: To present an idea and see if it receives approval.

-8. Herding cats: Trying to control or organize a group that is inherently uncontrollable.
+8. Herding cats: Trying to control or organize an inherently uncontrollable group.

 9. Throw it up and see what sticks: To try something to see what is successful.